Find out what happens when you return from studying abroad, including details about marks and degree classifications.

 At the end of studying abroad you will be given a transcript from the host university.
 It will record all the modules that you have taken and the marks that you achieved.

-The conversion scale will check if you achieved an overall mean mark of 40%.
-For a year abroad, this will allow your degree title to include ‘with a study abroad year’.
+The conversion scale will check if you have achieved an overall mean mark of 40%.
+If you have achieved a mean mark of at least 40 and have passed the equivalent of at least 90 credits, this will allow your degree title to include ‘with a study abroad year’.

 All study abroad marks are considered at a Module Assessment Board and published on Sussex Direct afterwards.